Quickstart: Interactive Data Wrangling with Apache Spark in Azure Machine Learning

 Note

-If an attached Synapse Spark pool points to a Synapse Spark pool in an Azure Synapse workspace that has a managed virtual network associated with it, a managed private endpoint to storage account should be configured to ensure data access.
+If an attached Synapse Spark pool points to a Synapse Spark pool, in an Azure Synapse workspace, that has a managed virtual network associated with it, you should configure a managed private endpoint to a storage account to ensure data access.

 Ensuring resource access for Spark jobs

 To access data and other resources, Spark jobs can use either a managed identity or user identity passthrough.
-The following table summarizes the different mechanisms for resource access while using Azure Machine Learning serverless Spark compute and attached Synapse Spark pool.
+The following table summarizes the different mechanisms for resource access while you use Azure Machine Learning serverless Spark compute and attached Synapse Spark pool.

 If the CLI or SDK code defines an option to use managed identity, Azure Machine Learning serverless Spark compute relies on a user-assigned managed identity attached to the workspace.
-You can attach a user-assigned managed identity to an existing Azure Machine Learning workspace using Azure Machine Learning CLI v2, or with ARMClient
+You can attach a user-assigned managed identity to an existing Azure Machine Learning workspace with Azure Machine Learning CLI v2, or with ARMClient.

 Next steps